Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Tianliang Yao, an undergraduate majoring in Automation at the Department of Control Science and Engineering, College of Electronics and Information Engineering at Tongji University.
+I am Tianliang Yao, an undergraduate majoring in Automation at the Department of Control Science and Engineering, [College of Electronics and Information Engineering](https://see.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/).

-I am working on exploring how Artificial intelligence (AI) empowers smart healthcare.
+I am working on exploring how Artificial Intelligence (AI) empowers healthcare.
 Specifically, my current research mainly focuses on surgical robots and medical image processing.
-To facilitate life (my laziness), I am also very interested in Brain-computer Interface (BCI).
+To facilitate life (my laziness), I am also very interested in Brain-Computer Interface (BCI).
+Soft robotics and continuum robotics also attract my attention.

 Reach me at yaotianliang2003@gmail.com or 2150248@tongji.edu.cn or 1814912393@qq.com if you want to discuss research ideas or cooperate with me.
 Welcome!!!